BJP condemns Congress over Sidhu's "bada bhai" speech to Imran Khan - ExBulletin

 BJP condemns Congress over Sidhu’s “bada bhai” speech to Imran Khan

-The BJP struck Congress on Saturday after the chairman of his Punjab unit, Navjot Singh Sidhu, allegedly called Pakistani Prime Minister Imran Khan an “older brother” during a trip to Kartarpur Sahib, alleging that the opposition party sees terrorist groups like ISIS and Boko Haram in Hindutva as he finds a ‘bhai jaan’ in Khan.
+The BJP denounced Congress on Saturday after the chairman of his Punjab unit, Navjot Singh Sidhu, allegedly called Pakistani Prime Minister Imran Khan an “older brother” during a trip to Kartarpur Sahib, alleging that the opposition party saw terrorist groups like ISIS and Boko Haram in Hindutva. while he finds a “bhai jaan” in Khan.

 An alleged video of Sidhu hosted by a Pakistani official on behalf of Khan has gone viral in which the congressman is heard saying that Khan was like a “bada bhai” to him and that he loved him very much.

-This is a serious matter of concern for India, BJP spokesman Sambit Patra said as the ruling party seized on the issue to target Congress.
+It is a matter of serious concern to Indians, BJP spokesman Sambit Patra said as the ruling party seized on the issue to target Congress.

 He claimed there was a broader view at work, and Sidhu’s comments were linked to a number of congressional leaders, including Rahul Gandhi, criticizing Hindutva.